romanornr/derivatives-trading-notes/1. Financial Contracts/cash flow.md

 <br>

 The exchange also requires a daily [[variation payment]] from each party.
-This payment results from fluctuations in the price of the contract and is made as long as the position remains open.
+* -> This payment results from fluctuations in the price of the contract and is made as long as the position remains open.

-If you trade futures, you must have the cash to cover the margin requirements for the trade.
+If you trade futures, you must have the cash to cover the [[margin]] requirements for the trade.

-But you also need to have the cash to cover any [[variation payments]] that may be required.
+But you also need to have the cash to cover any [[variation payment]] that may be required.
 If you don't have the cash to cover the variation, you may be forced to close the position earlier than you intended.

 <br>